 In the case, Michele Hobbs and Kelly Mullen, a same sex couple, decided to have a child.
 A male friend agreed to donate his sperm and Mullen became pregnant through an in vitro fertilization procedure.

 The women acted as co-parents.
-The women shared the financial responsibility of the in vitro fertilization process, Hobbs was present when Mullen gave birth, the women created… Read the rest
+The women shared the financial responsibility of the in vitro fertilization process, Hobbs was present when Mullen gave birth, the women created a ceremonial… Read the rest